My Projects

 AWS Pentesting

-Areas covered in this project:
+Topics covered in this course:

-• IAM privilege escalation techniques
+• IAM misconfigurations and privilege escalation scenarios

 Malware Analysis Lab